 Research

 Professor Xin Zhang’s scholarly endeavors are dedicated to pushing the boundaries of metamaterials and micro-electro-mechanical systems (MEMS or microsystems), spanning from elucidating their fundamental physics and mathematical underpinnings to guiding their design, development, and practical implementation in real-world scenarios.
-The ultimate success in developing these material and system classes hinges both on a rigorous understanding of their underlying principles and on their effective translation to address pertinent societal challenges.
+The ultimate success in developing these material and system classes hinges on both a rigorous understanding of their underlying principles and their effective translation to address pertinent societal challenges.

 Three focal research themes and application areas are underscored by Professor Xin Zhang’s recent work, namely metamaterials and microsystems: